 Manta Ray Barges runs out of Inskip Point in Rainbow Beach.
 They are a locally owned company and donate a portion of their profits back into the local community.

 It is just ten minutes to Hook Point on Fraser Island from Inskip Point.
-Manta Ray prides themselves on offering customers virtually no wait time for a barge to Fraser Island.
+Manta Ray prides itself on offering customers virtually no wait time for a barge to Fraser Island.

-Hervey Bay to Fraser Island tours or tours to Fraser Island from Rainbow Bay are a great way to see the island!
-There are number of different tours and tour companies to choose from.
-Most of the tours follow a very similar itinerary and charge a similar price.
+Hervey Bay or tours to Fraser Island from Rainbow Bay are a great way to see the island!
+There are a number of different tours and tour companies to choose from.
+It’s hard to say which are the best Fraser Island tours, as most of the tours follow a very similar itinerary and charge a similar price.

-I opted to go on a 2 day Hervey Bay to Fraser Island Tour which, which included 1 night accommodation at Eurong Resort.
-Tour prices for 2 day/1 night tour range from $300-400 pp. Most companies also offer a 3 day tour, which would give you a bit more time on the island and allow you to see a few more attractions along the way.
+I opted to go on a 2 day Hervey Bay to Fraser Island Tour, which included 1 night accommodation at K’gari Beach Resort.
+Tour prices for 2 day/1 night tour range from $600-800 AUD pp. Most companies also offer a 3 day tour, which would give you a bit more time on the island and allow you to see a few more attractions along the way.

 The biggest difference between the various providers is the number of people on the tour and the type of accommodation included in the price.
-So compare a few options and choose the one that fits your style of travel.
+So compare a few options and you’ll discover a great tour that fits your style of travel.

 As advocates for sustainable travel, we encourage you to opt for a sustainable tour operator.
 Don’t know how to choose a sustainable operator?
 Learn more here.